-What is Iliotibial Band Pain?
+What is IT Band Syndrome

-What is the iliotibial band (ITB)?
+What is the IT band Syndrome (ITBS)?

-The bony prominence on the outside of the femur bone just above the knee is where symptoms are most commonly felt.
-It is at this point that the ITB can get compressed against the bone.
+The bony prominence on the outer thigh just above the knee is where symptoms are most commonly felt.
+It is at this point that the ITB can get compressed against the knee fat pad on the outer side of the knee joint.
 With the highest compression when the knee is bent to 20-30 degrees.

 There is a small fat pad that sits between the ITB and this bony prominence to protect the soft tissue from the hard bone.
 It is this structure that becomes painful and inflamed with repeated compression, not the ITB that is actually causing pain.

 ITB syndrome is an overuse injury and is very common in runners.
 However, it can occur after excessive or unusual downhill walking and occasionally you can get Iliotibial band syndrome cycling.
 It can usually be linked with a change of type of exercise, intensity, or volume.

 Contributing factors include poor muscle recruitment or weakness around the hip joint, running biomechanics, foot posture, and fatigue.
 Therefore, ITB pain is very common with first-time half or full marathons runners.

 If you have high levels of pain, try to avoid strengthening exercises with a lot of knee bending such as squats, lunges, and box jumps.